-4.4.1 SBC offers a range of training dependent on the role.
-Safeguarding training offered ranges from basic awareness training via Elms E-Learning, to more in depth training provided through the Safeguarding Boards or other external training providers.
+4.4 Safeguarding Roles, Responsibilities and Governance in SBC depth training provided through the Safeguarding Boards or other external training providers.
 Staff at SBC are assigned a role category which determines the level of Safeguarding training required.
 Below are the categories of staff roles.
 All staff will be advised of the required safeguarding training for their level by the Safeguarding leads, as agreed with Senior Management Team.
 This training plan is shown in Appendix I.